-The provincial ambulance response time reporting standard uses evidence based medicine to establish the target ambulance response times for critically ill, or injured patients.
+The provincial ambulance response time reporting standard uses evidence-based medicine to establish the target ambulance response times for critically ill or injured patients.
 Ambulance response times are affected by several factors including overall call volume, long geographical distances, utilization outside of the municipality, an increase in the number of patient transfers to out-of-county hospitals, off-load delays while transferring care at hospitals, and recently COVID and the effects on the Health Care System.

-Haldimand County Paramedic Services has noticed a continual increase in emergency calls over the last ten years and, with the increasing age of the population and the prevalence of health care being provided in the home, this increase is expected to continue.
+Haldimand County Paramedic Services has noticed a continual increase in emergency calls over the last ten years and with the increasing age of the population and the prevalence of health care being provided in the home, this increase is expected to continue.
 Other additional system pressures are the more frequent occurrence of patients requiring ambulance transportation to larger hospitals outside of Haldimand County.
 The current design of the hospital integration system requires most high acuity patients to be transferred from Haldimand County hospitals, to hospitals outside of the County.
-Compounding this issue, is the high prevalence of Haldimand County ambulances being placed on "offload delay" at these hospitals.
-Also, the increased development County-wide, which adds to population growth, has resulted in an increase to emergency calls.
+Compounding this issue is the high prevalence of Haldimand County ambulances being placed on "offload delay" at these hospitals.
+Due to the pressures on our local hospitals, County ambulances are experiencing "off-load delays" locally as well, which adds to the challenge of available ambulances.
+Also, the increased development County-wide, which adds to population growth, has been a key contributor to the increase in emergency calls.

 The current ambulance response structure has many challenges that are anticipated to result in increasing ambulance response times.
 Along with the submission of this Ambulance Response Time Performance Plan, there will be continual monitoring of Paramedic Services ambulance response times and future recommendations to Council, aimed at maintaining appropriate ambulance response times within Haldimand County.
-The proposed Response Time Performance Plan remains the same in regards to times as per the 2022 plan.
+The proposed Response Time Performance Plan remains the same in regards to times as per the 2023 plan.

 In 2022, Council approved the addition of 12 hours of ambulance coverage to Cayuga, making this ambulance available 24/7.
-Early signs are pointing to an improvement during the evening hours; however, more data is required to determine outcome and trends.
-Having said that, times proposed during the day are becoming more and more difficult to achieve, due to an increasing call volume.
-Haldimand County Paramedic Services is constantly reviewing call data to ensure response times are being met, including on-going assessments of resources and new programs. i.e. Fit to Sit Program, which will be explained in Analysis section.
+An improvement in response times during the evening and overnight hours is evident.
+Having said that, times proposed during the day are becoming more difficult to achieve, due to an increasing call volume.
+Haldimand County Paramedic Services is constantly reviewing call data to ensure response times are being met, including on-going assessments of resources and new programs.